SeniorCare: Frequently Asked Questions (FAQs)

 - Estimated earnings from the stock market

-- Other gross income, which includes:
+- Other gross (before deductions or taxes) income, including:

 - Federal farm subsidy payments

 - Income allocations to a “community spouse” (the spouse of someone who is receiving Medicaid and lives in a long-term care facility, such as a nursing home)

 If you have other questions about what income is counted, call SeniorCare Customer Service at 800-657-2038.

 If you believe you’re going to have a loss in your self-employment income, your amount is considered $0 for SeniorCare.
 Don’t put negative amounts on your application.

 You should report income from all your retirement accounts.
 A retirement account is an annuity or work-related plan that gives you an income when you stop working.